AndreasChristensen89/janken-bossu/README.md

 * Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.

 ## Deployment
+### Deployment to GitHub Pages
-The site was deployed to GitHub pages, and goes as follows:
+The site was deployed to GitHub Pages, and goes as follows:
 In the GitHub repository, go to the Settings tab
 From the source section drop-down menu, select the Master Branch After selecting the master branch, the page will automatically be refreshed with a ribbon display to indicate the successful deployment.
-The live link can be found here - https://andreaschristensen89.github.io/cleancopenhagen/
+The live link can be found here - https://andreaschristensen89.github.io/janken-bossu/

+### Create a local clone
+1. Open GitHub and navigate to repository here (https://github.com/AndreasChristensen89/janken-bossu).
+2. Click the Code drop-down menu.
+3. Options:
+•	Download the ZIP file, unpack locally and open with IDE.
+•	Copy git URL from HTTPS dialogue box.
+4. Open your chosen IDE and open the terminal in a directory.
+5. Use the "git clone" command with the copied git URL after.
+6. Clone of the project is created locally on your machine.

 ## Credits: